cloud-gov/cg-site/content/docs/ops/runbook/rotating-cloudfoundry-diego.md

 1. `uaa.clients.*.secrets` properties need to be coordinated across various Bosh deployments and cloud.gov apps or service brokers.
 1. `login.smtp.*` properties for Mandrill.
+1. `uaa.scim.users.broker-deployer` secret needs to be coordinated across our Service Broker deployments for cloud.gov.

 #### Metadata and properties for external SAML providers